gajus/palantir/.README/SPECIFICATION.md

  * @property interval A function that describes the time when the test needs to be re-run.
  * @property labels Arbitrary key=value labels used to categorise the tests.
  * @property name Unique name of the test.
 A combination of test + labels must be unique across all test suites.
+ * @property priority A numeric value (0-100) indicating the importance of the test.
+Low value indicates high priority.
  */
 type TestType = {|
   +assert: (context: TestContextType) => Promise<boolean>,